Meats and Sausages

 Pumpkin Sausages

 Vegan sausages can be made from pumpkin or squash.
 Pumpkin is a filler material with poor binding properties.
-It contains 91% of water so a sausage made from 100% pumpkin puree will be very soupy and the slices will not hold their form unless we immobilize this water with flours, starches or gums.
-Most gums will easily absorb plenty of water however the texture of the sausage will still be too soft especially when a large proportion of pumpkin is added.
-In such a case the pumpkin puree must be thickened to a such a degree that a sausage can be thinly sliced and the slices will hold their form.
+It contains 91% of water, so a sausage made from 100% pumpkin puree will be very soupy.
+The slices will not hold their form unless we immobilize this water with flours, starches, or gums.
+Most gums will easily absorb plenty of water, however, the texture of the sausage will still be too soft, especially when a large proportion of pumpkin is added.
+In such a case, the pumpkin puree must be thickened so that a sausage will hold its form when thinly sliced.
 The following is a list of a few common vegetables and the water content they contain:

 Pumpkin, raw - water 91%, Squash, raw - water 94%, Potato, raw - water 79%, Sweet Potato, raw - water 77%

-Pumpkin may be used as a filler material in sausages, however, due to its high-water content, pumpkin may contribute to a soft texture.
-Including 50% of pumpkin in a vegan sausage requires a water hungry thickener such as flour, starch, bread crumbs, rusk, cracker meal, soy protein concentrate, soy protein isolate, non-fat dry milk, gelatin or a gum.
+Pumpkin may be used as a filler material in sausages; however, due to its high-water content, pumpkin may contribute to a soft texture.
+Including 50% of pumpkin in a vegan sausage requires a water-hungry thickener such as flour, starch, bread crumbs, rusk, cracker meal, soy protein concentrate, soy protein isolate, non-fat dry milk, gelatin, or gum.
 We expect a baked pumpkin pie to be soft, but a pumpkin sausage must be much firmer in order to be sliceable.
 An egg is a wonderful binder and may be used by those who are not strict vegans.
 Gelatin is a superior water binder, but being of animal origin, it is not included even in vegetarian sausages.

 Vegan Pumpkin Sausages

-It is more difficult to develop a firm texture in a vegan sausage as non-meat material tend to create a softer texture.
-The pumpkin puree must be thickened by adding water hungry fillers like flour, starch or soy protein concentrate that will bind free water and thicken the puree.
-The following combinations produced satisfactory results and in all cases sausage slices exhibited a firm texture.
+Developing a firm texture in a vegan sausage is difficult as non-meat material tends to create a softer texture.
+The pumpkin puree must be thickened by adding water-hungry fillers like flour, starch, or soy protein concentrate that will bind free water and thicken the puree.
+The following combinations produced satisfactory results; in all cases, sausage slices exhibited a firm texture.

 Pumpkin and squash belong to the same family.